Pile of cut timber logs stacked on top of each other

 If you’ve identified hardwoods in your woodlot, consider selling them for a good profit while also maintaining a healthy regeneration cycle for your trees.

 As professional licensed and bonded timber buyers with over 100 years in the industry, Buskirk Lumber has what you need to maintain your woodlot profitably.
-We operate our own timber harvesting crews, timber transportation fleet, and sawmill so that you don’t have to do any outsourcing.
+We operate our own timber harvesting crews, timber transportation fleet, and Michigan sawmill so that you don’t have to do any outsourcing.

 We seek to build lifelong relationships and partnerships to reach these goals—you can count on us and trust us to be professional, transparent, and treat your property as if it were our own.